DougBeney/dougie.io/_notes/2017-12-30-guerrilla-marketing.md

 - Your finances: Some wise investment in marketing
 - Your Energy: apparent prior to and subsequent to the sale
 - Your operation: convenient for customers
-- Your creative message: one htat leaves rewaders in amazement
+- Your creative message: one that leaves rewards in amazement
 - Your unglamourous but extremely profitable chore: measurement of who your customers are and where the heck they heard of you
 - Your relationship with customers: one of involvement with them
 - Your relationship with other businesses: dependent on one another for mutual profitability
-- your arsenal for marketing: brimming wityh the armament of guerrillas--easy-to-your technology
+- your arsenal for marketing: brimming with the armament of guerrillas--easy-to-your technology
 - The goal of your marketing: to gain consent from prospects and customers to receive more marketing materials from you.o
 - The reason people continue to visit your website or shop at your store: lush content, loaded with good ideas that fire their imagination
-- Your constant and never-ending task: to augment your marketing arsenal, undertanding and prowess, leaving your competitotrs shuddering at the very mention of your name
+- Your constant and never-ending task: to augment your marketing arsenal, understanding and prowess, leaving your competitors shuddering at the very mention of your name

 Bonus: The seventeenth secret: IMPLEMENT THESE SECRETS!